Holy Spirit: Islam

 The Holy Spirit (روح القدس, "the Spirit of Holiness") is mentioned four times in the Qur'an, where it acts as an agent of divine action or communication.
-The Muslim interpretation of the Holy Spirit is generally consistent with other interpretations based upon the Old and the New Testaments.
-On the basis of narrations in certain Hadith, some Muslims identify it with the angel Gabriel (Arabic Jibrāʾīl).
-The Spirit (الروح al-Ruh, without the adjective "holy" or "exalted") is described, among other things, as the creative spirit from God by which God enlivened Adam, and which inspired in various ways God's messengers and prophets, including Jesus and Abraham.
+On the basis of narrations in certain Hadith and Tafsir, it is identified as the angel Gabriel (Arabic Jibrīl).
+The Spirit (الروح al-Ruh, without the adjective "holy" or "exalted") is described, among other things, as the creative spirit from God by which God enlivened Adam, and which inspired in various ways God's messengers and prophets, including Jesus and Abraham, thus being the angel Gabriel.
 The belief in a "Holy Trinity", according to the Qur'an, is forbidden and deemed to be blasphemy.
 The same prohibition applies to any idea of the duality of God (Allah).

 Baháʼí Faith

 The Baháʼí Faith has the concept of the Most Great Spirit, seen as the bounty of God.
 It is usually used to describe the descent of the Spirit of God upon the messengers/prophets of God who include, among others, Jesus, Muhammad and Bahá'u'lláh.

 In Baháʼí belief, the Holy Spirit is the conduit through which the wisdom of God becomes directly associated with his messenger, and it has been described variously in different religions such as the burning bush to Moses, the sacred fire to Zoroaster, the dove to Jesus, the angel Gabriel to Muhammad, and the Maid of Heaven to Bahá'u'lláh (founder of the Baháʼí Faith).
 The Baháʼí view rejects the idea that the Holy Spirit is a partner to God in the Godhead, but rather is the pure essence of God's attributes.